aws-samples/auto-healing-persistent-virtual-network-functions/README.md

 ## Prerequisites to deploy the solution with AWS CloudFormation

-This sample code is handled through [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/index.html) (SAM), which is an open-source framework that enables you to build serverless applications on AWS, to create resources through a main AWS CloudFormation template in YAML named [nfv_infrastructure_and_vnf.yaml](nfv_infrastructure_and_vnf.yaml).
+This sample code is handled through [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/index.html) (SAM), which is an open-source framework that enables you to build serverless applications on AWS, to create resources through a main AWS CloudFormation template in yml named [nfv_infrastructure_and_vnf.yml](nfv_infrastructure_and_vnf.yml).

 By using AWS SAM, many internal operations are automatically handled and become transparent for the user, such as the creation of an S3 bucket or the upload of the AWS Lambda functions to this bucket, so that they can be used by the architecture.